CCSM PROGRAM OVERVIEW

-Your journey to midwifery begins with finding the program that best aligns with your purpose and needs.
-At CCSM, we’ve structured our racially congruent and culturally sensitive programs to be rigorous in nature so our students are prepared to become leaders in the maternal health field, as well as in their communities.
-All of CCSM’s programs are built and founded on The JJ Way® four tenants; Access, Connection, Knowledge, and Empowerment.
+Your journey to midwifery begins with finding a school that best aligns with your purpose and needs.
+At CCSM, we’ve structured our racially congruent and culturally sensitive program to be rigorous in nature so our students are prepared to become leaders in the maternal health field, as well as in their communities.
+CCSM’s programs are built and founded on The JJ Way® four tenants; Access, Connection, Knowledge, and Empowerment.

-We offer hybrid versions of our direct-entry midwifery program, as well as an endorsement program for individuals who have obtained out-of-state or foreign midwifery certification, or obstetrics degrees, and wish to practice in Florida.
+We offer a hybrid version of our direct-entry midwifery program and are expanding to a satellite school in California.
 We encourage our interested students to read over our program descriptions and prerequisites, to see if Commonsense Childbirth School of Midwifery is the right choice for you.

 Congratulations on starting your midwifery journey, and we’re excited to have you here!

-CCSM is proud to offer the following programs to meet the needs of aspiring midwives.
+CCSM is proud to offer the following options to enter the Hybrid Direct Midwifery Program to meet the needs of aspiring midwives.

 Become a Midwife in the United States